IamSAL/sk-salman-com-blog/src/content/blog/building-barcode-qr-scanners-web-barcode-detection-api-vs-libraries-sdks.md

 ## What I Tried First: Popular JS Libraries

 Heads up: We are a fast-paced, delivery-focused offshore team.
-We don't have the luxury to perform full-scale R&D on a feature from scratch—so naturally, I searched for OSS solutions and gave them a shot.
+We don't have the luxury to perform full-scale R&D on a feature from scratch.
+Naturally, I searched for OSS solutions and gave them a shot.

 ### 1. <a href="https://github.com/zxing-js/library" target="_blank" rel="noopener noreferrer">ZXing-JS</a> (`@zxing/library`)